RayTracing/raytracing.github.io/CONTRIBUTING.md

 book or books this applies to, and specific locations that should be reviewed.
 Similarly for code: please include the file, function/class, and line number(s) if that applies.

+Finally, _please keep issues focused on a single problem or suggestion_.
+If discussion prompts you to think of another related issue, create a new issue for that topic.

 Pull Requests
 --------------